Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Beginning today, treat everyone you meet as if they were going to be dead by midnight.
-Your life will never be the same again.
+> Focus on how far you have come in life rather than looking at the accomplishments of others.

 <!-- QUOTE_END -->